SAMBO is a martial art and combat sport developed and used by the Soviet Red Army in the early 1920s to improve their hand-to-hand combat abilities.

 It is also on a mission to be recognised by the International Olympic Committee by aligning its event organisation and day-to-day management with the Olympic Movement and by following the Olympic Agenda 2020.

-Vasily Shestakov, a former State Duma Deputy and a member of Russia’s Committee for Physical Education, Sports and Youth Affairs, is the President of the International Sambo Federation (FIAS).
+Vasily Shestakov is the President of the International Sambo Federation (FIAS) since 2009.
 Russian leader Vladimir Putin is among those who back the sport and is an Honorary President of FIAS.
 He has previously called for “every effort” to be made to have SAMBO recognised by the International Olympic Committee.

 - Fernando Kompte - The FIAS founder, elected in 1992

 - Vladimir Putin - The Russian President, elected in 1995